 It’s an age-old saying in the internet marketing community, and truth be told, it holds a lot of weight… even after the rise of social media.
 In fact, email is 40 times more effective than Facebook and Twitter combined at procuring customers.
-Not only that, but people in the US are reading more marketing emails than ever.
+Not only that, but people in the US are reading more marketing emails than ever and that includes millennials.

 A reliable, active email list is a true asset that you can use in a whole bunch of different ways to mobilize your audience to take some sort of action.

 - Increase the value of each customer with downsells, upsells, and cross-sells

 - Able to spend more on new customer acquisition

 - Drive sales to new items with individual promo blasts